CAPLTER/caplter-research-protocols/ESCA/ESCA_Soil_Sampling_Processing_Protocol.md

 Calculate total soil dry weight (g) = wt. of soil >2mm + wt. of soil <2mm.

 Calculate bulk density (g/cm<sup>3</sup>) = total soil weight calculated above divided by volume of soil in 2 inch core (v = 3.14 x core radius squared x height of soil in core).
+The diamter of the 2 inch core is slightly less than 2 inches, so the correct value to use for the radius is 4.8 cm.

 ## **Processing 1 inch Core Samples (for chemical analyses):**